3 Proven Ways to Talk with Kids — Even Teenagers

 Talking With Kids

 But talking with kids, even teens, doesn’t have to be stressful.
 So many parents get stuck in the trap of assuming that it’s not going to go well, so they walk on eggshells, the kid gets defensive, and the parent “knows” they were right about how it would go.
-It becomes a self-fulfilling prophecy.
-This becomes a cycle that repeats itself nearly every day, with parents and children alike getting frustrated.

 I’ll be honest up front – I’m not done yet.
 While I know what Scripture and research say about teens, I’m obviously still working it out.
 But based on what I do know from life, Scripture, and research I’m here to offer some suggestions for talking with kids.